 I undertake ongoing behaviour courses to maintain my knowledge base, and am proud to hold a Masters Degree in dog behaviour (not a general animal science degree) with Middlesex University, London.
-My partner, Sara and I have a fifteen-year-old daughter Katie, and our dogs Max and Pip.
-We have lived in Bewdley, Worcestershire for nearly twenty years.
+My partner, Sara and I have an eighteen-year-old daughter Katie, and our dogs Max (Wire Haired Vizsla) and Pip (Border Terrier).
+We have lived in Bewdley, Worcestershire for over twenty years.

 Need help for this?

 Alpha Dog Behaviour Ltd provides me with the opportunity to bring my enjoyment of working with both people and dogs together, and to provide others with a service whereby dogs and their families or individuals can lead happier lives together.
 This then leads to a greater understanding of each other's needs based on mutual respect, and calm leadership.
 I don't give myself a lofty title such as dog whisperer or dog listener, I'm a regular chap that has a close affinity with dogs and people, and am driven to bring both together in harmony.
 My beginnings in the dog world were with Amber back in the early 90's my Hungarian Wire-Haired Vizsla.
 At nine months we won our first competition together for a working test, after quietly training and reading all I could from dusty books in the library.
 From that point onwards I was totally hooked, and laid some quiet plans to work with dogs full time in the field of dog training and resolving dog behaviour problems.

 Amber passed away in September '08 after a short illness and will be forever missed.
 I was privileged to have Amber as my first dog, and offer my on-going thanks to Donna Holman for placing us together as she gave so much to many around her.
 Amber was my learning partner.
 She taught me a great deal, and helped me with many an aggressive / nervous dog.